-The Fire Authority's approach to borrowing had continued to be the use of cash balances to finance new capital expenditure, so as to run down cash balances and minimise counterparty risk incurred on investments.
-At its meeting in April 2012, the Fire Authority agreed to use surplus revenue balances to fund capital schemes, in order to maximise revenue savings in debt charges.
+The Fire Authority's approach to borrowing had continued to be the use of cash surpluses and reserves to finance new capital expenditure, so as to run down cash balances and minimise counterparty risk incurred on investments.
 Therefore, any new borrowing over the next few years is unlikely, and lower levels of cash will be available for investment.